superwerker/superwerker/README.md

 In the initial release, superwerker enables the following AWS services and features in a fully automated way:

-- Master Setup: VAT-ID/Tax inheritance, currency, IAM Access to Billing, PDF invoices by mail
-- Secure mailboxes and service catalogue aliases for all root accounts
 - AWS Control Tower as the basis for a future-proof multi-account setup
 - AWS GuardDuty for automatic detection of possible threats breaches
 - AWS Security Hub to ensure established security standards